ndara/NFLMachineLearning/README.md

 ### Descriptions of individual notebooks

-Data Cleaning: In the data cleaning notebook, I have narrowed down the csv files important to my project.
+`Data Cleaning.py`: In the data cleaning notebook, I have narrowed down the csv files important to my project.
 From those csv's I have converted them to Pandas dataframes and deleted columns that are insignificant.
 Then, I have changed the columns to appropriate data types.
 I also simplified multiple columns to single columns to save complexity of the dataframe.
 There are assert tests to ensure that the data has been sufficiently and properly cleaned.

-Exploration: In the exploration dataset, I let my data loose to see what trends and interesting patterns may emerge.
+`Exploration.py`: In the exploration dataset, I let my data loose to see what trends and interesting patterns may emerge.
 I explored the differences of rushing and passing the ball.
 I grouped my data by which down the play was conducted and repeated to observe correlations.
 I also managed to explore the effect point differential has on teams along with yards to go.

-Machine Learning: For the machine learning aspect of the project, I used several models to create predictions.
+`Machine Learning`: For the machine learning aspect of the project, I used several models to create predictions.
 To predict yardage gained, I used a linear regression, and random forest regressor.
 I also removed outliers to try to achieve higher precision.
 To predict the type of play, I used a gaussian model and cross validated it with a random forest classifier.

-Presentation: This notebook condenses the data science project in a presentable format.
+`Presentation`: This notebook condenses the data science project in a presentable format.
 Taking excerpts from the other notebooks, the presentation creates a flowing narrative that observes the questions addressed in detail.